-Nevertheless, for the sake of consistency, all subsequent simulations start again from the solution of the previous load step.
 To assess solver performance, we again first compare iteration numbers.
 Figure~\ref{fig:iterations_3d_isotropic} shows the iteration numbers per time step needed by the two TNNMG variants, and by the operator-splitting iteration.
 Note again that the vertical axis is scaled logarithmically.
-One can see that all methods need roughly the same number of iterations, and the required number of iterations is similar for all load steps.

-When comparing wall-times, however, the situation changes.
-The time difference between a single multigrid iteration and solving two global linear systems of equations is even more dramatic now that the underlying PDE is defined on a three-dimensional domain.
-As a consequence, even on the coarse example grid the operator splitting takes ten times as much time for solving the increment problem as the TNNMG algorithm.
-What is more, for the finer grid this ratio increases to a factor of~100.
-This increase is due to the superlinear complexity of the sparse linear solver employed by the operator splitting algorithm.
-In contrast, the wall-time per degree of freedom remains roughly constant for the multigrid method, which is a typical behavior.
+In contrast to the two-dimensional experiment we did notice different iteration numbers for the exact and preconditioned smoothers, and we therefore show both plots.